stephenredfield/InstructorResources/IssuingGrades.md

 2. After the roster loads, search the student's name.
 3. Pull the **Last Activity** date.
 4. Enter the last date of activity for the student in the respective column in the format MM/DD/YYYY (e.g. 01/04/2019).
+   - NOTE:  The last date the system accepts is the last day of Dead Week (Friday before Finals week).
+This day can be found on the (Academic Calendar)[https://registrar.oregonstate.edu/osu-academic-calendar].
+Enter this date for any students whose participation outlasted Dead Week.
-_NOTE:  This format is **required**.
+   - NOTE:  This format is **required**.
 The upload will fail for students who have date entries which don't match this format._

 Repeat this process for any students you'll be giving Incompletes to.